justmiles/slack-webcam/README.md

         	camera device index
       -token string
         	slack token for auth

 [Generate a Slack token](https://api.slack.com/custom-integrations/legacy-tokens) for your personal user and pass that to slack-webcam

     slack-webcam -token "XYXYXYX"

 If you have more than one camera on your machine, you can reference the device's index using the `-device` flag.
 This defaults to `0`.

 Currently, this uploads one image and exits.
 It's up to you to determine how often it runs.
+Here's an example for running it via cron every 5 minutes, Monday-Friday, between 8AM and 5PM.

+    */5 8-17 * * 1-5 docker run --rm --privileged --device /dev/video0 justmiles/slack-webcam -token "xoxp-000000000000-000000000000-000000000000-xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx" 2>/dev/null

 ## Running in Docker
 Kicking it off using a pre-built docker image will save you having to compile GoCV yourself (below).